akhikhl/gretty/README.md

 "scanInterval" is set to zero, that means that hot deployment is disabled.
 You need to assign it to non-zero value to enable hot deployment.

 Hot deployment scans the following folders:

-${projectDir}/build/classes/main
+* ${projectDir}/build/classes/main
-${projectDir}/build/resources/main
+* ${projectDir}/build/resources/main
-${projectDir}/src/main/webapp
+* ${projectDir}/src/main/webapp

 as well as all dependency jars and overlay-WARs, comprising the web-application.

-Attention: gretty hot deployment does not detect changes in the source code files.
+*Attention*: gretty hot deployment does not detect changes in the source code files.
 That means: whenever you just save ".java", ".groovy" or resource file - nothing happens.
 But as soon as you compile things - for example, invoke "build" (or "compileJava" or "compileGroovy" or "processResources") - hot deployment detects changes and restarts web-application.

 Current implementation of hot deployment does not detect changes in gretty parameters.
 That means: whenever you change "build.gradle", containing "gretty" section, you'll need to restart the web-application "by hand", only then the changes will have effect.

 Here is more information on some of the parameters [of gretty plugin extension] affecting hot-deployment:

 "scanDir" defines one or more directories, scanned by hot-deployment.
 The directory could be a string, denoting relative (to the project) or absolute path, or instance of java.io.File class.
 You don't need to call "scanDir" for the following folders:

-${projectDir}/build/classes/main
+* ${projectDir}/build/classes/main
-${projectDir}/build/resources/main
+* ${projectDir}/build/resources/main
-${projectDir}/src/main/webapp
+* ${projectDir}/src/main/webapp

 since hot-deployment already scans these folders by default.

 Also you don't need to call scanDir for dependency jars or overlay WARs - all these things are already scanned by hot deployment.

 "onScan" defines closure to be called on hot-deployment scan, i.e. each scanInterval seconds.
 The function is called unconditionally, regardless of whether hot deployment detects changed files or not.